mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 applications from long-running (or infinite) retry loops.
 Drivers SHOULD use a monotonic clock to determine elapsed time.

-If an UnknownTransactionCommitResult is encountered for a commit and the error is not a write concern timeout, the commit operation may be retried.
-If the retry timeout has not been exceeded, the driver MUST retry a commit that fails with an error bearing the "UnknownTransactionCommitResult" label and does not indicate a write concern timeout.
-Drivers can detect a write concern timeouts error by both the WriteConcernFailed code (64) and presence of ``errInfo: { wtimeout: true }``.
+If an UnknownTransactionCommitResult is encountered for a commit, the commit operation may be retried.
+If the retry timeout has not been exceeded, the driver MUST retry a commit that fails with an error bearing the "UnknownTransactionCommitResult" label.
 If the retry timeout has been exceeded, drivers MUST NOT retry the commit and allow ``withTransaction`` to propagate the error to its caller.

 If a TransientTransactionError is encountered at any point, the entire transaction may be retried.
 If the retry timeout has not been exceeded, the